envite-consulting/showcase-graalvm/README.md

 docker compose up -d graalvm-demo-book-jvm graalvm-demo-book-native
 ```

-Hint: On Linux, if you have a CPU with performance and efficience cores, you can pin the containers to a specific CPU-set in the [compose.yaml](compose.yaml) file.
+Hint: If you have a CPU with performance and efficiency cores, you can pin the containers to a specific CPU-set in the [compose.yaml](compose.yaml) file.
-For example if you have a Intel CPU with 4 performance cores and you want to ensure that the load test runs on them, set cpuset to "0-7".
+For example if you have an Intel CPU with 4 performance cores, and you want to ensure that the load test runs on them, set cpuset to "0-7".
 ```yaml
 graalvm-demo-book-jvm:
     container_name: graalvm-demo-book-jvm